AliKina04/psn-aiauto-test-anwers/README.md

 Introduction
 =============

-Artificial Intelligence used for to simplify and shorten work time if we have a lot of data that we cannot possibly read one by one. <br>
+Artificial Intelligence used for to simplify and shorten work time if we have a lot of data that we cannot possibly read one by one.
-In this case, how AI calculates how long the device was down referred to by csv data (in second). <br>
+In this case, how AI calculates how long the device was down referred to by csv data (in second).
-In this process too, my CVS files will be converted into xlsx format to make work easier. <br>
+In this process too, my CVS files will be converted into xlsx format to make work easier.

 Data Table
 ===========